New Forest Deer

 Fallow deer are about one metre high, and are most easily spotted by their distinctive black and white rump.
-In the summer months the fallow deer have a light chestnut-coloured coat with white spots, this then change to an unspotted grey-brown coat in the winter months.
+In the summer months the fallow deer have a light chestnut-coloured coat with white spots, this then changes to an unspotted grey-brown coat in the winter months.
 The fallow deer is the only native deer with palmate antlers.
 These antlers can reach up to 70cm long.

-At 1.2m high the red deer is the largest wild animal in Britain.
+At 1.2 metres high the red deer is the largest wild animal in Britain.
 They are rich red-brown in colour with a pale brown patch on the backside and are a native species to the UK, having migrated from Europe 11,000 years ago.

-Found mainly the west of the New Forest, as The Forestry Commission aims to maintain the herds in this area to avoid the risk of cross-breeding with Sika deer.
+Red deer are found mainly the west of the New Forest as Forestry England aims to maintain the herds in this area to avoid the risk of cross-breeding with Sika deer.
 There is a population of around 125 Red deer in the National Park.

-Originally from Japan, the New Forest sika are descended from those given to the 2nd Baron Montagu at Beaulieu by King Edward VII.
+Originally from Japan, the New Forest sika are descended from those given to the 2nd Baron Montagu of Beaulieu by King Edward VII.

-Sika are kept in the Beaulieu area by The Forestry Commission to avoid cross-breeding (hybridisation) with the red deer found in the west of the New Forest.
+Sika are kept in the Beaulieu area by Forestry England to avoid cross-breeding with the Red deer found in the west of the New Forest.
 Numbers are maintained at about 100.

 Muntjac can breed all year round, with the females able to conceive again within days of giving birth.

-Muntjac numbers are increasing so the Forestry Commission has a policy of culling them because they represent a threat to roe deer.
+Muntjac numbers are increasing so Forestry England has a policy of culling them because they represent a threat to the native Roe deer.

 The New Forest National Park is a wonderful place to visit and you can help it stay that way by being a Forest friendly visitor.